Tutor: Peter Blackaby

 Time: 10:00 - 15:45

-Please note the BWY refund policy is found in the Terms and Conditions section of the main BWY website – www.bwy.org.uk
+Please note refund policy can be found under terms and conditions on main BWY website

 If you are a BWY member please ensure you are logged in.
 To make a booking for this event please select a ticket type and then click send booking.
 Certain events are only available to specific member types, for example first aid days for teachers and student teachers so please logon first to see specific tickets.

 If you have questions please contact the event organiser or webadmin using the regional contacts page.